Creatine supplementation has become one of our most recommended approaches to bodybuilding and weight training.

 Disadvantages Of Creatine Loading

-Creatine supplements are generally classed as safe with little to no side effects.
+Creatine supplements are generally regarded as safe, with little to no side effects.

-People with a sensitive stomach may have difficulty with taking one large dose, but that often comes down to a problem with protein absorption and is rare.
+But that often comes down to a problem with protein absorption and is rare

 How Do You Plan A Creatine Loading Phase?

-The International Society of Sports Nutrition says that doses up to 30 grams per day are classed as safe, which gives plenty of room for an effective loading protocol.
+The International Society of Sports Nutrition says that doses up to 30 grams per day are classified as safe, which gives plenty of room for an effective loading protocol.

 Loading Phase

-Based on all the research data we found and the recommendation from official sports organizations, we generally recommend taking 20 grams of creatine per day for seven days when you first get started.
+Based on all the research data we found and the recommendations from official sports organizations, we generally recommend taking 20 grams of creatine per day for seven days when you first get started.

 Maintenance Phase

-Once you’ve got maximum saturation levels (usually after a week of loading), you can reduce your daily supplement dose to the generally recommended 3-5 grams per day.
+Once you’ve reached maximum saturation levels (usually after a week of loading), you can reduce your daily supplement dose to the generally recommended 3-5 grams per day.

 Also, once you’re in maintenance mode, there’s no need to load creatine again.